 - Chapter 11 Protection: Solvent companies used the USBC Chapter 11 provisions to stop ongoing lawsuits and take time to restructure the company in order to eventually make negotiated settlements while they carried on business.
 Some companies merged, rename or deregistered.
 However, big and wealthy corporations petitioned the courts for legal protection.
 The result was allowing financially-sound businesses to fund specialized trust accounts for present and future settlements.
 These settlement trust funds were administered by third-party trustee.
 The asbestos-supplying companies were no longer liable for damages, nor open to future lawsuits.

-Over 100 asbestos bankruptcy trust funds have been established in the United States since the mid-1980s.
+Over 100 asbestos bankruptcy trust funds have been established in the United States since the mid-1980s, find out if you qualify.

 At least a dozen trust funds have equities exceeding $1 billion.
 In total, bankruptcy trust funds have approximately 30 billion dollars currently available for distribution to qualified applicants.
 Criteria for qualification depends on the individual trust fund and how it’s administered.